Who doesn’t want happiness?

 It is as simple as that.

-You know us humans are creatures of habit, right?
+You know that we as humans are creatures of habit, right?

-So if you’re in the habit of, say washing your hands before every meal, you do this without really thinking about the action.
+So if you’re in the habit of, washing your hands before every meal, as an example, you do this without really thinking about the action.

-It has become part of your subconscious conditioning.
+It has become part of your subconscious conditioning, Harv says.

 You learned it from someone or somewhere and it really doesn’t matter where, but you believed in the value of continuing this activity so much that it has become a part of how you live your daily life.